shaack/bootstrap-cookie-consent-settings/README.md

 }
 ```

-or `undefined`, before the user has choosen his cookie options.
+or `undefined`, before the user has chosen his cookie options.

 Read a specific cookie setting with